-Craig A. Erickson, MDDr.
-Erickson specializes in research and clinical treatment involving persons with developmental disorders.
-His primary research focus is on new treatment development for Fragile X Syndrome, Autism Spectrum Disorders, and other related disorders.
-He is the Director of the Fragile X Research and Treatment Center at Cincinnati Children’s.
-Dr. Erickson all serves as the Director of Research at the Kelly O'Leary Center for Autism Spectrum Disorders at Cincinnati Children's
+Dr. Erickson specializes in research and clinical treatment involving persons with developmental disorders.
+His primary research focus is on new treatment development for Fragile X Syndrome (FXS), autism spectrum disorders (ASD), and other related disorders.
+He is the director of the Fragile X Research and Treatment Center and also serves as the director of research at the Kelly O'Leary Center for Autism Spectrum Disorders.

 Dr. Pedapati has a strong interest in neuroplasticity and human electrophysiology.
 He primarily works using transcranial magnetic stimulation (TMS) in different patient populations including neuropsychiatric and developmental disorders.

 I am a clinical psychologist and assistant professor of pediatrics in Behavioral Medicine and Clinical Psychology.